Jaseci-Labs/jaclang/examples/city_traffic/README.md

 # Geographic Information System for Travelers Using Data Spatial Programming

-In this example, we are developing a Geographic Information System designed for travelers.
-The system will be capable of handling tasks such as:
+Imagine you're on a adventure, exploring new cities, and discovering hidden gems along the way you want to;

-    - Locating tourist attractions within a specific distance of a given location.
+    - Locate tourist attractions within a specific distance of a given location.
-    - Estimating travel times between different points of interest.
+    - Estimate travel times between different points of interest.
-    - Identifying restaurants situated within a designated area near a tourist attraction.
+    - Identify restaurants situated within a designated area near a tourist attraction.

 ## Why we prefer data spatial programming over OOP

-In an object-oriented programming approach, each feature can be represented with a class, and operations can be performed using custom methods.
-For example lets look at how we can implement, the above example using OOP;
+When building a GIS system, a common approach might be to use Object-Oriented Programming (OOP).
+For example, you could create classes to represent cities, landmarks, and roads, and use methods to perform tasks like finding distances or connections between locations.

+Here's a quick look at an OOP example for GIS:

 ```python
 from math import radians, sin, cos, sqrt, atan2